-"Feminist" characters aren't overly tough.
-They're not perfect.
-Feminist characters are written to be three-dimensional, with quirks, faults, and foibles.
+If you want to write a good female character, the best thing you can do is give them depth.
+Make them three-dimensional, with quirks, faults, and foibles.
 They might mess up.
-They might be greedy, or kind, or smart, or stupid, or anything as long as they have some kind of characteristics other than being female and/or flawless.
+They might be greedy, or kind, or smart, or stupid, or anything as long as they have some kind of characteristics other than being female.

 How do you properly write a female character?
 Write them like a human being.